McNull/angular-block-ui/README.md

 BlockUI overlay template
 ========================

-The html and styling of the builtin template is kept barebone.
+The html and styling of the builtin template is kept bare bone.
 It consist of two divs (overlay and message):

     <div ng-show="blockCount > 0" class="block-ui-overlay" ng-class="{ 'block-ui-visible': blocking }"></div>
     <div ng-show="blocking" class="block-ui-message">{{ message }}</div>